mathgladiator/roslin/SPEC.md

 There may be some interesting gaming experiences beyond board games, and those will be considered in good time.
 Regarding expanding beyond games, this is a hard non-goal as HTML and the web are a better fit.

+It is also not the goal to compete with HTML/CSS, and this means that accessibility is also not a strict goal.

 Furthermore, the runtime should adapt into non-2D surfaces like VR/AR, but this is beyond this document’s scope.

 # The critical game we are playing.